pantheon-systems/documentation/source/_docs/drupal-cache.md

 Performance is often a trade-off between how fresh your content is, and how fast you want to deliver it to the internet.
 A good value to start with is 15 minutes, but this is something to consider.
 If you can set it to an hour, that's great for performance.
 More than a day is usually excessive, since the edge cache will decay over that amount of time in most cases.

 On Pantheon, this value defaults to 15 minutes.
-This is done on the first cache-clear operation on the site; immediately after installing the site, you may see this set to `&lt;no caching&gt;`.
+This is done on the first cache-clear operation on the site; immediately after installing the site, you may see this set to `<no caching>`.
 In this case, press the "Clear all caches" button, or select the page cache maximum age from the available selections.

 Note that Drupal 8 has no setting to configure the minimum cache lifetime.